-The compilation semantics of a named word is represented by a
+The compilation semantics of a word is represented by a

 compilation token consisting of two cells: w xt.
 The top